fbpx

 Richmond Upon Thames

-What’s more, this part of London is considered to be one of the happiest in the entire city, which may or may not be because of the vast number of activities you can do and the many green spaces to explore every day of the week.
+What’s more, this part of London is one of the happiest in the entire city.
+This may or may not be because of the vast number of activities green spaces to explore.

 Kingston Upon Thames